shkatara/katacoda-scenarios/docker-run/intro.md

+Welcome DO180 candidates.

-This is the example scenario for getting started with docker containers.
+This is the homework for repeating what you learnt today to work with how to get started with docker containers.